 Look ma, three networks (plus Wi-Fi).
 Aside from its pricing structure, the thing that sets Project Fi apart from other providers is that is has the ability to switch between networks and secure Wi-Fi access points seamlessly to provide solid connectivity -- within limits.
 Mobile coverage is provided over T-Mobile, Sprint and U.S. Cellular, with the device using whichever network provides the best coverage at the moment.
 Where available, the phone will also use Wi-Fi both for data and phone calls.
 The one fly in this formula is that while these networks -- especially Sprint and T-Mobile -- have seen marked improvement in their coverage, they are still best in cities, suburban areas, many small towns, and along major highways.
 While that covers a good percentage of the country, it leaves many areas -- particularly rural areas -- with spottier performance.
-For those users, a provider like Cricket (Est. $25 per month and up), which uses AT&T's more far-reaching network, might be a better bet.
-Also, the downside to this multi-network switching is that few current phones can support it -- just Google's Nexus and Pixel phones.
-If you want to use an iPhone or another device, Project Fi won't be for you.
+For those users, a provider like Cricket, which uses AT&T's more far-reaching network, might be a better bet.
+Also, the downside to this multi-network switching is that few current phones can support it -- just Google's Pixel and Pixel 2 phones, and the Motorola Moto X4.
+If you want to use an iPhone or any other device, Project Fi won't be for you.